varunangaria/imdb-sql-analysis/README.md

 ## Key Insights

-Movie Trends
+### Movie Trends
-•	The database contains 3,88,269 movies spanning from 1888 to 2008.
+- The database contains 3,88,269 movies spanning from 1888 to 2008.
-•	Movie production peaked in 2002, with 12,056 movies released.
+- Movie production peaked in 2002, with 12,056 movies released.

-Ratings Analysis
+### Ratings Analysis
-•	The highest-rated movie is ‘Atunci i-am condamnat pe toti la moarte’ with a rating of 9.9.
+- The highest-rated movie is *'Atunci i-am condamnat pe toti la moarte'* with a rating of **9.9**.
-•	The average movie rating across all films is 5.8.
+- The average movie rating across all films is **5.8**.
-•	‘Film-Noir’ genre has the highest average rating among all genres. i.e. rating = 6.7
+- The **'Film-Noir'** genre has the highest average rating among all genres (**6.7**).

-Actor Insights
+### Actor Insights
-•	The most active actor is 'Mel Blanc'.
+- The most active actor is **'Mel Blanc'**.
-•	‘John’ is the most common first name among actors.
+- **'John'** is the most common first name among actors.
-•	Several actors played multiple roles within the same movie, indicating complex character portrayals.
+- Several actors played multiple roles within the same movie, indicating complex character portrayals.
-•	‘Around the world in 80 days’ movie had the maximum cast. i.e 1,274 actors
+- *'Around the World in 80 Days'* had the maximum cast — **1,274 actors**.

-Director Insights
+### Director Insights
-•	'Eleni Alexandrakis' is the only director who maintained long career, with over 98 years between their first and last movies.
+- **'Eleni Alexandrakis'** is the only director with a career spanning over **98 years** between their first and last movies.
-•	Directors with at least five movies generally achieved higher average ratings than the overall director average.
+- Directors with at least five movies generally achieved higher average ratings than the overall director average.

-Data Quality Findings
+### Data Quality Findings
-•	A few actors have names beginning with numbers or special characters, indicating potential data-entry issues.
+- A few actors have names beginning with numbers or special characters, indicating potential data-entry issues.
-•	Some movies do not have genre information associated with them and may require data cleansing.
+- Some movies lack genre information and may require data cleansing.
-•	Long movie titles and missing genre assignments highlight opportunities for improving data quality.
+- Long movie titles and missing genre assignments highlight opportunities for improving data quality.

 ## Conclusion